-If you don't return your bike, or you bring it back late or damaged, you may be charged up to £300.
+If you don't return your Santander Cycles bike or you bring it back after 24 hours or damaged, you will be charged up to £300.
 Check the TfL website for more information.

-If you are looking for inspiration, Transport for London has created some bike rides around London.
-The easy-to-follow, self-guided routes will help you discover London’s hidden gems by bike: discover quirky London, secret gardens, Saturday markets, independent shops and markets and sporting London.
+If you are looking for bike ride inspiration, Transport for London has created scenic leisure routes around London.
+The easy-to-follow, self-guided routes will help you discover London’s hidden gems by bike.
+Check out quirky London, London's secret gardens, Saturday markets, independent shops and markets and sporting sights.

-The sports route has you cycling past Chelsea and Fulham football clubs, the Kia Oval cricket ground, part of the annual Oxford and Cambridge Boat Race route, and along a section of the London 2012 Olympic Games cycling road race.
+The sporting sights route has you cycling past Chelsea and Fulham football clubs, the Kia Oval cricket ground, part of the annual Oxford and Cambridge Boat Race route, and along a section of the London 2012 Olympic Games cycling road race.

-There are also cycle paths in many of London's parks, including Regent's Park and Hyde Park.
+Many of London's parks have cycle paths, including Regent's Park and Hyde Park.

 E-scooter rental in London

 If you’re looking for an alternative to cycling around the city, try taking to the roads on an electric scooter.